icomrade1/2thug4.me/README.md

 - Download the project, make any changes you'd like to see and don't forget to change the ipdata.co api key.
 - Deploy or host the project.
 - Are you sure you locked your front door?
 Are you sure you locked your front door?
 Are you sure you locked your front door?
 Are you sure you locked your front door?
 Are you sure you locked your front door?
 Are you sure you locked your front door?
 Are you sure you locked your front door?
 Are you sure you locked your front door?
 Are you sure you locked your front door?
 Are you sure you locked your front door?
 Are you sure you locked your front door?
 Are you sure you locked your front door?
 Are you sure you locked your front door?

+### Sidenote:
+This website will not work if somebody has an extension/something similar blocking the request made by the API.
+Instead, you'll see a placeholder text.

 # made by icomrade